The Resurgence of Matt Kemp: How He Went from $160M Bust to Potential All-Star

 "You look at a picture like that, and that's like—that's me as a kid dreaming about playing baseball, and now I'm living that dream," Kemp says.
 "Not a lot of people can say they're living their dream."

 Kemp grew up in a single-parent household, with his mom, Judy Henderson, a nurse.
-Even though Atlanta is more than 800 miles away, it was easy for he and a cousin to get hooked on the Braves, whose games were broadcast on TBS.
+Even though Atlanta is more than 800 miles away, it was easy for him and a cousin to get hooked on the Braves, whose games were broadcast on TBS.

 "We, like, lived for the Braves," Kemp says.
 "We'd come home after school, turn on the TV and watch the Braves play baseball games.
 It was the best thing in the world."